Parrot Sequoia+ is the first multispectral camera to provide absolute reflectance measurements without reflectance targets.

 32GB SD card, three different irradiance sensor mounts, power and trigger connectors to interface between camera and irradiance sensor, a protection lens for the main camera body and a soft cloth to clean the lenses.

 Sequoia imagery can be processed with Pix4Dfields and Pix4Dmapper.
-For a more detailed comparison of these two products, please click HERE.

 a) Pix4Dmapper takes fine-grained local variations in altitude into account when building maps, whereas Pix4Dfields uses a coarser ground model.
 If you have a lot of 3D structure in your maps, Pix4Dmapper will give more accurate results for the areas with the 3D structure.
 However, Pix4Dfields will still give good results on any surrounding flat areas.